Structured Domain Adaptation with Online Relation Regularization for Unsupervised Person Re-ID: Introduction

-To tackle this challenge, we propose an end-to-end structured domain adaptation (SDA) framework with a novel \emph{online relation-consistency regularization} term.
-It consists of a structured domain-translation network, a source-domain person image encoder and a pseudo-label-based target-domain encoder.
-The two domain encoders are coupledly trained to model inter-sample relations on-the-fly for regularizing domain translation, which in turn, boosts the target-domain encoder and its generated pseudo labels with informative source-to-target translated images.
-The structured domain-translation network adopts the CycleGAN \cite{zhu2017unpaired} architecture for translating source- and target-domain images.
-A novel relation-consistency loss is proposed to regularize the training of source-to-target domain translation for maintaining the original inter-sample relations, which are generated by the source-domain encoder on-the-fly (Figure \ref{fig:fig1}(b)).
-Our relation-consistency loss is different from conventional ID-based constraints in \cite{deng2018image,wei2018person,deng2018similarity,chen2019instance}, which only apply \emph{constant} regularization that requires translated images of different classes to be well separated after translation.
+More specifically, the structured domain-translation network adopts the CycleGAN \cite{zhu2017unpaired} architecture for translating source- and target-domain images.
+A novel relation-consistency loss is proposed to regularize the training of source-to-target domain translation for maintaining the original inter-sample relations, which are generated by the source-domain encoder \textit{on-the-fly} (Figure \ref{fig:fig1}(b) and (c)).
+Note that our relation-consistency loss is different from conventional ID-based constraints in \cite{deng2018image,wei2018person,deng2018similarity,chen2019instance,tang2020cgan}, which only apply {``one-hot''} regularization that requires translated images of different classes to be well separated after translation {but ignores the inter-sample relations}.

-The source-domain encoder is trained with source-domain images and ground-truth identifies.
+Meanwhile, the source-domain encoder is trained with source-domain images and ground-truth identities.
 An improved target-domain encoder is trained with both the source-to-target translated images and target-domain images via a joint cross-domain label system, which is constructed with their associated ground-truth and pseudo labels.
-In this way, both the target-domain encoder and its generated pseudo labels can be improved with the optimization of the structured domain-translation network.
+In this way, both the target-domain encoder and its generated pseudo labels can be improved with the optimization of the structured domain-translation network. {As shown in the first case of Figure \ref{fig:fig1}(c), the triplet translated by our method show distinguishable appearance for images of different persons.
+In the second case, the clothes of the male and the female are both translated to the same color (green).
+Our proposed method is able to effectively maintain their original inter-sample relations during translation via the proposed structured domain-translation network and relation-consistency loss.}